 Whether you’re cooking in your oven or over an open fire, the Lodge Camp Dutch Oven is going to be your best bet.
 The depth is perfect for cooking a single, delicious, warm loaf of bread.
 It has the space to bake a few biscuits in it as well.

 It comes pre-seasoned, meaning this oven is pretty well equipped to start baking right off the bat.
-Its lid even doubles as a griddle.
-And because it’s Lodge, it’s quality U.S. steel and comes backed by a lifetime warranty.
+Its lid even doubles as a griddle for extra cooking options.
+And because it’s Lodge, it’s quality US steel and comes backed by a lifetime warranty.

-This is my top pick because it performs well in a variety of situations and is a perfect fit for your baking (and cooking) arsenal.
+This is my top “best” pick because it performs well in a variety of situations and is a perfect fit for your baking (and cooking) arsenal.
 With a 12 inch diameter and at 3.75 inches deep, this dutch oven is the perfect size for baking a loaf of bread.

-Utopia Kitchen’s Dutch Oven is similar to the last few models, but is coated in enamel to help ensure that any breads you bake will slide right out.
+Amazon Basics Dutch Oven is similar to the last few models, but is coated in enamel to help ensure that any bread loaves you bake will slide right out.
 This is particularly helpful for bread dough, as that can easily stick to any surface.

 Made from cast iron that is seasoned with enamel, this pot is perfect for cooking at lower temperatures.
 On top of baking, you can use it for braising meat, brewing soups and stews, or even poaching chicken.
 Its 5 millimeter layer of pure iron retains heat impeccably well, and it is free of any and all hazardous chemicals.
 It’ll hold true up to 500 degrees without damaging the pot itself.
 Like the last model, this one comes with an interlocking lid, but also has handy side grips for easy transport.
 What’s not to love?

 Learn about the differences between enamel and plain cast iron.